 Creamy and delicious, made from white chocolate chips, evaporated milk, sugar and lots of butter!
 They literally melt in your mouth!

 - Line a 9 x 13 inch pan with foil, pressing foil flat at the corners.
-Liberally grease foil with 1-1/2 teaspoons butter.
+Liberally grease foil with butter or margarine.

 - Using a toothpick, add tiny drops of pink food coloring and stir in, until the desired shade is reached.

-- Store between layers of waxed paper in an airtight container on the counter for up to 1 week, or in the refrigerator for 2 weeks.
+- Store between layers of waxed paper in an airtight container on the counter for up to 1 week, or in the refrigerator for up to 2 weeks.